 Fighting the body's immune system comes with risks

-Tysabri is a big concern because it has the longest history of cases of PML (with two deaths, those others have gotten PML and not died), all before people were tested for the JC virus.
-This was early on when it was the latest drug that everyone wanted to be on, the Ocrevus of its day, if you will.
-The reason Tysabri is a risk is because it’s good at its job.
+Tysabri is a big concern because cases of PML with it have often made headlines.
+But I think the reason Tysabri is a risk is because it’s good at its job.
 MS is an autoimmune disease, we are literally fighting our own immune system to treat it.
 Tysabri helps us fight our immune system, it suppresses it to help limit the damage it can cause us.
 Suppressing the immune system will always put us at risk for other potential issues, after all, our bodies have this system for a reason, to help protect us.
-Sadly for us, it’s not working right.
+Sadly for us, it’s not working right.1,2

 Fortunately, we now have a great test that wasn’t around when people sadly passed away from PML with MS. When someone is on one of the major MS treatments that poses an increased risk, they will often have a blood test done every six months or so.
 Doctors can now determine not only if you are positive, but the level of antibodies in your blood.
-This produces an index value: the higher the number, the greater the chance of PML.
-This has been a major breakthrough because it has allowed some people to test positive but remain on their treatment.
+This can help estimate the risk of developing PML.
+This has been a major breakthrough because it has allowed some people to test positive but remain on their treatment.1

 Taking any of the the disease modifying medications is a big decision.
 However, I do feel that some people steer away from potential life changing treatments because of PML.
 There is a risk in anything, but for many, there are risks to not taking medication as well (I have witnessed this first hand, my grandfather deteriorated and passed away because he went untreated with MS).
 PML is a serious issue, one that should be discussed with your MS specialist after having the proper blood work done.
 However, it’s important to understand PML and make an educated decision.
-It’s important to realize that it’s not solely a Tysabri problem, that no one has died from it since proper testing was instituted, that there are also repercussions for not using an MS treatment, and people can and do become positive for the JC virus and still take one of these medications.
+It’s important to realize that it’s not solely a Tysabri problem, that proper testing can be done, that there are also potential repercussions for not using an MS treatment, and people can and do become positive for the JC virus and still take one of these medications.

 Thanks for reading!